MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-settings.md

 ### Your own version of AL-Go for GitHub

-For experts only, following the description [here](https://github.com/microsoft/AL-Go/blob/main/Scenarios/Contributing.md) you can setup a local fork of **AL-Go for GitHub** and use that as your templates.
+For experts only, following the description [here](https://github.com/microsoft/AL-Go/blob/main/Scenarios/Contributing.md) you can set up a local fork of **AL-Go for GitHub** and use that as your templates.
 You can fetch upstream changes from Microsoft regularly to incorporate these changes into your version and this way have your modified version of AL-Go for GitHub.

 > [!NOTE]
 > Our goal is to never break repositories, which are using AL-Go for GitHub as their template.
 We almost certainly will break you if you create local modifications to scripts and pipelines.